brendantipp/br_pands_project/README.md

 ## Exploring the Data Set further and how Python can be used to perform the anaylsis of the data

-To run the Anaylis of the Fisher Iris data set the user should run the program anaylis.py which is a Python promgramme.
+To run the Analyis of the Fisher Iris data set the user should run the program anaylis.py which is a Python promgramme.
 The program should be run from a command line by typing in python anaylsis.py at the command prompt

 Python is an ideal tool for data anaylsis and offers programmers the advantage of using fewer lines of code to acocomplish tasks than one needs when using older languages.